 New regulatory or pharmaceutical requirements

-Implementation/updating of < policies
+Implementation/updating of Organisation Name policies

 Review of systems management and quality measurement, risk assessments

 Research / employee culture

 Strategic plans and priorities

 Quality Plan activities/goals and milestones should be SMART (Specifically, Measurable, Achievable, Relevant, Time-limited) to ensure systematic monitoring of quality progress.
 Leadership Team / Senior Management members plan and ensure that corrective action is taken in the event of delays and/or insufficient resource availability (in terms of investment).
 The Quality Plan contains detailed information about quarterly implementation timelines for particular goals, Quality Objectives, KQIs, performance progress.
 Other appendices to the Quality Plan are created as needed.